Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Abstract

 \section{Abstract}

 Binary neutron-star mergers offer crucial insights into the matter properties of neutron stars.
-We present direct evidence of phase transition on the observational signatures from such events.
-Our study employs a range of equations of states with hadron-quark phase transition surveying from Maxwell construction smoothened up to the Gibbs construction using a control parameter $\Delta p$.
-This smoothening parameter allows us to explore different mixed phases and analyse their direct impact on merger dynamics.
-Post-merger gravitational wave emissions reveal the expression of specific signatures in the spectogram and power spectral density, serving as a distinct signature of equations of state with mixed phases.
-We found additional peaks in power spectral density that were fully responsible from the post-merger remnant experiencing a phase transition.
-Alongside this signature, the nature of phase transition transition leaves specific imprints on the spectrogram, leading to a two-folded signature from gravitational wave analysis.
-Furthermore, we establish a direct correlation between our findings and the threshold mass for prompt collapse.
-Our analysis also provides key evidence against a Maxwell-type phase transition for GW170817 if the post-merger is believed to have experienced a prompt collapse into a black hole.
-We show that $\Delta p \gtrsim 0.04$ is required for such a scenario.
-Effects of $\Delta p$ have also been observed on the ejecta mass from the event, which can affect the kilonova afterglow.
+We present the possible imprints in the gravitational wave signal from the nature of phase transition from such events.
+Our study employs a one-parameter family of equation of states built using a polytropic approach with a control parameter $\Delta p$ surveying the features of hadron-quark phase transition, from Maxwell construction to the Gibbs construction.
+It allows us to explore the extent of mixed phases and analyse their direct impact on merger dynamics.
+Post-merger gravitational wave emissions reveal the expression of specific signatures in the spectrogram and power spectral density, serving as a distinct signature of equations of state with mixed phases.
+We found additional peaks in power spectral density that are exclusively generated from the post-merger remnant experiencing a phase transition.
+Additionally, the nature of phase transition leaves specific imprints on the spectrogram, leading to a two-folded signature from gravitational wave analysis.
+Furthermore, we establish the first correlation between $\Delta p$ and the threshold mass for prompt collapse.
+Our analysis shows that $\Delta p \lesssim 0.04$ is required if GW170817 formed a long-lived remnant or has experienced a delayed collapse into a black hole.